jonaspk98/bachelor-thesis-size-control/README.txt

 ##########################################################################################################
-The simulation results I used for the plots in the Thesis are named according to the parameter changes made to the standard configuration which is contained in the antimony txt file.
+The simulation results I used for the plots in the Thesis are named according to the parameter changes made to the standard configuration contained in the antimony txt file.
 A more detailed description is provided in the excel sheet simulation_datasets_desc.xslx.